Private ChatGPT for Business, Deployed on Your Infrastructure

 Optional RAG on Your Docs

 Connect Slack, Drive, Confluence, iManage.
-Assistant answers with grounded citations to source paragraphs.
+The assistant answers with grounded citations to source paragraphs.
 Permission-aware retrieval respects each source's ACLs.

 Self-Hosted in Your Tenant